binzailani3136/crudl-example-express/README.md

     blog $ npm run start
     ```

-4. Build the crudl admin file.
-Go to either /crudl-admin-rest/ or /crudl-admin-graphql/ and type:
+4. Open a new terminal window/tab and build the crudl admin file.
+Go to /crudl-admin-rest/ and type:

     ```shell
     crudl-admin-rest $ npm install
     crudl-admin-rest $ npm run watchify
     ```

-Open your browser and go to either ``http://localhost:3000/crudl-rest/`` or ``http://localhost:3000/crudl-graphql/`` and login with the demo user (demo/demo).
+5. Open your browser, go to ``http://localhost:3000/crudl-rest/`` and login with the demo user (demo/demo).

+GraphQL instead of REST: If you want to use the GraphQL interface instead of REST, you need to build the admin file (step 4) inside /crudl-admin-graphql/ and use ``http://localhost:8000/crudl-graphql/`` (step 5).

 ## CRUDL documentation
 There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
 You can read it [here](https://github.com/crudlio/crudl-example-express/blob/master/static/crudl-core/README.md).